Let’s face it, cholesterol usually gets a lot of bad press. Most people don’t know much about cholesterol, except that they don’t want it!

 Healthy Cholesterol Levels in Women and Men Aged 20 and Older:

-Intrigue Lifestyle offers cholesterol tests in Bexley, Longfield, and Gravesend.
+Intrigue Health offers cholesterol tests in Bexley, Longfield, and Gravesend.
 Contact us with questions about cholesterol screening and suggestions on how to lower high cholesterol levels.